Louisa Johnson

-Louisa Johnson (born 11 January 1998), also known mononymously as Louisa, is a British singer.
+Louisa Johnson (born 11 January 1998) is an English singer.
 In 2015, she won the twelfth series of The X Factor.
-She subsequently released her winner's single "Forever Young", which peaked at number nine on the UK Singles Chart, and featured on Clean Bandit's UK top five single "Tears".
+She subsequently released her winner's single "Forever Young", which peaked at number nine on the UK Singles Chart.
+In 2016, she was featured on Clean Bandit's UK top five single "Tears".

 Early life

-Louisa Johnson was born on 11 January 1998 in Essex to David Johnson and Lisa Hawkyard, and has one younger brother, Fynn Johnson.
+Louisa Johnson was born on 11 January 1998 in Thurrock, Essex to David Johnson and Lisa Hawkyard.
 Her father is a construction worker from Essex and her mother is a driving instructor from Chafford Hundred.
 She was raised in Thurrock.
 Johnson attended St. Thomas of Canterbury primary school in Grays, Essex and The Harris Academy secondary school in Chafford Hundred.

 Career

 2015: The X Factor

-In 2015, Johnson auditioned for the twelfth series of The X Factor, singing American pop music family group The Jackson 5's "Who's Lovin' You".
+In 2015, Johnson auditioned for the twelfth series of The X Factor, singing American soul music family group The Jackson 5's "Who's Lovin' You".
 She picked this record because "it is a really really hard song to sing, but I wanted to make a good impression".
 She received a standing ovation from all four judges and the audience afterwards and progressed through to "bootcamp".
 At the first challenge at "bootcamp", she sang "Proud Mary" with 4th Impact (formerly known as 4th Power), Sherilyn Hamilton-Shaw, Neneth Lyons, Jasmine Leigh Morris and Andre Batchelor, and was sent through to the next challenge.
 She sang "Lay Me Down" in the second challenge and made it through to the six-chair challenge.

 Johnson competed in the "girls" category at "bootcamp" and was mentored, at the decision of the public, by Rita Ora.
 She successfully made it past the six-chair challenge to "judges' houses", singing "And I Am Telling You I'm Not Going" by Jennifer Hudson; when Johnson arrived, all six chairs had been filled, and Ora described the atmosphere as "like a zoo".
 At judges' houses, she sang "Respect" by Aretha Franklin in front of Ora and American musician Meghan Trainor in Los Angeles; this performance gained media attention, as Johnson wore two separate pairs of shoes, with some viewers inferring some sort of faking.
 Two weeks after that performance was recorded, she was chosen by Ora for the live shows, along with Lauren Murray and Kiera Weathers; that category's Monica Michael later returned as a wildcard entry.